 These are agreements negotiated with overseas universities to recruit undergraduate or postgraduate students to Queen’s programmes.
 There will normally be a financial incentive based on the number of students recruited.

-Such agreements can comprise a range of initiatives or types of collaboration, which although specifically aimed at recruitment to existing programmes are also intended to provide a basis for the development of a broader, more enhanced educational and/or research link.
+Such agreements can comprise a range of initiatives or types of collaboration, which although specifically aimed at recruitment to existing programmes are also intended to promote and to provide a basis for the development of a broader, more enhanced educational and/or research link.
 Arrangements will typically include, inter alia, provision for:

 (i) Direct entry to postgraduate taught study following successful completion of a three or four year undergraduate degree at the partner institution (3+1, 4+1)

 (ii) Articulation to the second year of an undergraduate degree programme on successful completion of two years of relevant undergraduate study at the partner institution (2+2)

 (iii) Final year undergraduate study (Study Abroad/Credit Earning Non Graduating) at Queen’s and linked progression to relevant postgraduate taught and MPhil study (3+1+1)

 The authorised signatory for such agreements is the Vice-Chancellor or an Institutional Pro-Vice-Chancellor.

 Queen's University Belfast is committed to Equality, Diversity and Inclusion.

 For more information please read our Equality and Diversity Policy.

 Queen's University Belfast is registered with the Charity Commission for Northern Ireland NIC101788